-The Race to the Summit 35K Team Relay is a team running event that starts in Downtown Mt.
-Pleasant and finishes at the top of Bundy Hill, the highest point in Isabella County.
-The course starts on the streets and sidewalks of downtown Mt.
-Pleasant and slowly transitions to the beautiful country roads northwest of the city.
+The Race to the Summit 35K Team Relay is a team running event that starts at Twelve17 Coffee Roasters (1217 S. Mission St.) and finishes at the top of Bundy Hill, the highest point in Isabella County.
+Teams will drive to the starting line on the southwest corner of CMU’s campus where the first runner will kick off their journey to Bundy Hill.
+The course starts in Mt.
+Pleasant, but quickly transitions to the beautiful country roads southwest of the city.
+For those who ran last year’s Race to the Summit, this year’s course is all new…but equally as beautiful!

 Teams are encouraged to stick together in a team vehicle when they are not running, encouraging their teammates and other runners along the way and enjoying a beautiful fall morning together.
 Finally, teams will reunite for the final leg of the relay where they will run the last mile of the course along McNeel Trail to the top of Bundy Hill where they will finish together.